James Peck (pacifist): Overview

-Labor Movement 1930s
+Labor Activism in the 1930s

-Peck's first protest was in New York City (NYC) at an anti-Nazi rally in 1934, and his second protest was at the NYC 1934 May Day parade.
+Peck's first protest was in New York City at an anti-Nazi rally in 1934.
+His second protest was participating in the New York City May Day parade that year.

-Peck was hired as a deck boy in 1935, and he joined in a work strike on a boat for better food during his first voyage.
-In September 1935, Peck was on a boat that anchored in Pensacola, Florida, where Peck joined the longshoremen who were on strike.
+Peck was hired as a deck boy in 1935, and he joined in a labor strike for better food on the boat during his first voyage.
+Later in 1935, Peck was on a boat that anchored in Pensacola, Florida, where Peck joined the longshoremen who were on strike.
 Peck claimed the union hall was fully integrated at the time by the striking longshoremen.
 Peck remained there for two weeks before police arrested him for distributing rank-and-file literature on a boat, marking his first arrest.
-In the labor movement in the 1930s he helped found what later became the National Maritime Union.

-Joseph Curran led a strike aboard a ship in March 1936, anchored in NYC.
-Peck picketed with the longshoremen for the first time on March 22, 1936.
-He then picketed again from November 1936 to January 1937.
-Curran led the fight against Joe Ryan.
-This led to the formation of the NMU, the strongest east coast longshoremen union.
-Peck would later criticize Joseph Curran's transformation once in power of the NMU.
+Peck helped to found what later became the National Maritime Union, a radical union for sailors and other maritime workers that split from the more conservative International Seamen's Union in 1937.
+That union grew out of a strike of workers aboard a ship anchored in New York City led by Joseph Curran in March 1936; Peck picketed with the longshoremen for the first time on March 22, 1936 and again from November 1936 to January 1937.
+Peck later criticized Joseph Curran's transformation from a rank-and-file champion into an autocrat once in power in the NMU.

 On May 11, 1936, Peck was arrested for the second time in his life.
 Police clashed with striking seamen that day, with Peck being beaten and arrested.
 This marked Peck's first mass arrest, as one of 221 strikers arrested that day.
 That night they were arraigned, making it the largest group every arraigned at the same time in that courtroom.

-WWII Resistance
+World War II Draft Resistance

-During World War II he was a conscientious objector and an anti-war activist, and consequently spent three years in jail at Danbury Correctional Institution in Connecticut (1942–1945).
-While in prison, he helped start a work strike that eventually led to the desegregation of the mess hall.
-Also during this time, he participated, as did many other conscientious objectors, in medical experiments, especially a yellow jaundice experiment which permanently damaged his liver.
-Peck viewed it as volunteering to help discover a cure for the disease and for humanity.
+During World War II, Peck was a conscientious objector and an anti-war activist, and consequently spent three years in jail at Danbury Correctional Institution in Connecticut (1942–1945).
+While in prison, he helped start a labor strike that eventually led to the desegregation of the mess hall.

+During this time, he participated, as did many other conscientious objectors, in medical experiments, especially a yellow jaundice experiment which permanently damaged his liver.
+Peck viewed it as volunteering to help discover a cure for the disease, and for humanity.